redhat-developer/odo/README.md

 Why use `odo`?

-* **Fast:** Spend less time maintaining your deployment infrastructure and more time coding.
-Immediately have your application running each time you compile.
+* **Fast:** Spend less time maintaining your application deployment infrastructure and more time coding.
+Immediately have your application running each time you save.
-* **Standalone client:** `odo` is a standalone tool that communicates directly with the Kubernetes API.
+* **Standalone:** `odo` is a standalone tool that communicates directly with the Kubernetes API.
 There is no requirement for a daemon or server process.
-* **No needed configuration:** There is no need to dive into complex Kubernetes yaml configuration files. `odo` abstracts those concepts away and lets you focus on what matters most: code.
+* **No configuration needed:** There is no need to dive into complex Kubernetes yaml configuration files. `odo` abstracts those concepts away and lets you focus on what matters most: code.
 * **Containers first:** We provide first class support for both Kubernetes and OpenShift.
-Choose your favourite container orchestrator and deploy your application.
+Choose your favourite container orchestrator and develop your application.
 * **Easy to learn:** Simple syntax and design centered around concepts familiar to developers, such as projects, applications, and components.

 Learn more about the features provided by odo on [odo.dev](https://odo.dev/docs/overview/features).